-With the camera connected to a personal computer, EOS Utility enables you to transfer still photos and movies shot with the camera to the computer.
-You can also use the personal computer to set various camera settings and shoot remotely with the computer connected to the camera.
-Also, you can copy background music tracks, such as EOS Sample Music\, to the card.
+- You can download images (still photos/movies) you have shot with the camera to your computer. - You can set the various settings of the camera from your computer. - You can shoot photos remotely by connecting the camera with your computer. - You can copy background music tracks, such as EOS Sample Music, to the card. - Five original tracks provided by Canon, which you can play as background music during playback of video snapshot albums, movies, and slide shows on the camera.

-\ Five original background music tracks provided by Canon.
-Use EOS Utility to copy the background music tracks to the card, and you can play the background music during playback of video snapshot albums, movies, and slide shows with the camera
+Image Viewing and Editing Software

-Digital Photo Professional
+2 Digital Photo Professional